-A program of the U.S. Chamber of Commerce Foundation (USCCF), an affiliate of the U.S. Chamber of Commerce, the Center for Education and Workforce is dedicated to strengthening American’s long-term competitiveness.
+A center within the U.S. Chamber of Commerce Foundation, an affiliate of the U.S. Chamber of Commerce, the Center for Education and Workforce is dedicated to strengthening American’s long-term competitiveness.
 Our mission is to inform and mobilize the business community to make a difference in education and workforce reform.
 We work directly with business leaders, educators, community leaders, and other stakeholders to develop and promote solutions for the most pressing education and workforce challenges of our day.

 Nearly four million three- and four-year-olds in the United States are not enrolled in preschool programs, putting them at risk of entering school underprepared.
 Through our participation in the national conversation around preschool programs and policies, we use research and data to inform the business community of the return on investments in early learning.
 An investment in early childhood education leads to success for the workforce of tomorrow as well as the workforce of today.

 Globally, U.S. students rank 17th in literacy, 21st in science, and 26th in math.
 Today’s K–12 education system is complex, and that complexity often leads to students underprepared for the career ahead of them.
 Our participation in this national conversation involves promoting programs and policies that work to close academic achievement gaps, supporting effective teachers, and providing the education community with the resources and tools necessary to address the education challenges of today and tomorrow.

 Fewer than half of students who enter postsecondary programs graduate in six years.
 Additionally, students seeking access to postsecondary, vocational, or technical education programs are increasingly burdened with economic and educational barriers.
 As a part of this national conversation, we promote improved access and affordability, increased transparency, and a focus on multiple pathways for students to gain the necessary credentials needed to succeed in the workforce.